 Announcement and premise

-The EUCENTRE Foundation has now decided to rename the ROSE School Prize into the Nigel Priestley International Prize and herewith announces the first edition of the prize under this new name.
-The fundamental motivations and rules will remain essentially unchanged and are reported below.
+In 2016 the EUCENTRE Foundation decided to rename the ROSE School Prize into the Nigel Priestley International Prize and since then the awardees of the prize under this new name were Professors S.L.
+Kramer (2016), A.K.
+Chopra (2018) and G.L.
+Fenves (2022).
+The fundamental motivations and rules remained essentially unchanged and are reported below.

 Motivations and objectives